anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 K.set_image_data_format('channels_last')
 ```

-Then, import necessary Keras libraries and packages.
+Then, import necessary Keras libraries and packages:
 Notice that here we add a Dropout layer whose purpose is to avoid overfitting with regularization.
+Keras Applications are deep learning models that are made available alongside pre-trained weights.
+These models can be used for prediction, feature extraction, and fine-tuning. (https://keras.io/applications/)

 ```python
 # TASK 7.1.2 Import the Keras libraries and packages